Ultramaraton Caballo Blanco

+History

+Created by Micah True, the first Ultra Caballo Blanco was run in 2003.

-The 2006 race, which included runners like Scott Jurek, Jenn Shelton and Christopher McDougall, was novelized by McDougall as part of his 2009 book Born to Run.
+The 2006 race, which included runners like Scott Jurek, Jenn Shelton and Christopher McDougall, was novelized by McDougall in his 2009 book Born to Run.

+The 2015 race was cancelled due to the risk of violence in the region.

 The event has continued to grow throughout the years.
-What started as one man’s dream and a few local Tarahumara athletes, now annually attracts over 1200 endurance runners from over 20 countries.
+What started with a few local Tarahumara athletes now annually attracts over 1200 endurance runners from over 20 countries.
 In addition, UMCB week also includes the ‘Caballitos Runs’.
 These age based races for younger runners take place on Saturday and are surely a highlight of the week.
 Over 800 young athletes compete for awards and prizes and just plain fun.
 In addition to helping continue the running traditions with the youth, the events also support the kids with a party, and donations from sponsors and the community to make for a day these young ones look forward to all year long.

-The race is now run in 50 mile, 26.2 mile, and 13.1 mile formats, and will be run again on March 4–5, 2023.
+The race is now run in 50 mile, 26.2 mile, and 13.1 mile formats.